 To:

-In accordance with the NRC's regulations at an Embryo/Fetus," I am declaring that I am pregnant in pregnant.
-I believe I became
+In accordance with the NRC's regulations at 1 an Embryo/Fetus," I am declaring that I am p •

+pregnant in

-I understand the radiation dose to my embrance to be allowed to exceed 0.5 rem (5 millisies exceeded between the time of conception a understand that meeting the lower dose limit clinical location or semester competency recompetency recompetency. vert) (unless that dose has already been and submitting this letter).
-I also nit may require a change in scheduled
+I understand the radiation dose to my embryonot be allowed to exceed 0.5 rem (5 millisieve exceeded between the time of conception and understand that meeting the lower dose limit clinical location or semester competency required. ert) (unless that dose has already been nd submitting this letter).
+I also t may require a change in scheduled

-(Student signature)
+- (Student signature)

-(Student name printed)
+(Student name printed) (Date)

-(Date)

-An Equal Opportunity Educator/Employer

-A Member of the Minnesota State Colleges and Universities System
+An Equal Opportunity Educator/Employer A Member of the Minnesota State Colleges and Universities System